bogatinovskijasmin/bogatinovskijasmin/_posts/2021-03-14-Clustering.md

 In essence, clustering is an ill-defined problem.
 When given data without labels the notion of similarity is vague.
-Let’s think of the following example: let’s assume we have a dataset with 4 examples.
+Let’s think of the following example: let’s assume we have a dataset with four samples.
 The examples have two features: shape and colour; 1) red square 2) red circle 3) blue square 4) blue circle.
-If we want to find two natural groups in this data it is not clear what they are (if we do not have a clear goal that we want to separate the red from the blue or squares from the circles).
-The two groups can be either group 1 with samples 1 and 4; group 2 with samples 2 and 3 or the two groups can be composed of group 1 with samples 1 and 2, and group 2 with samples 3 and 4.
+If we want to find two natural groups in the data, it is not clear what they are (if we do not have a clear goal of if we want to separate the red from the blue or squares from the circles).
+The two groups can be either group 1 (samples 1 and 4;  group 2 (samples 2 and 3) or the two groups can be composed of group 1 (samples 1 and 2) and group 2 (samples 3 and 4).
 Thus clustering is an ill-defined problem.

 ![image info](../assets/img/clustering/red_truck.png)

 More formally, we can define clustering as follows.
-A clustering function is any function $f$ that takes a set $S$ of $n$ points with pairwise distances between them and returns a partition of $S$.
-There is no constraint on the points constructing the set $S$.
-The only information we have available for the points are the pairwise distances between them.
+A clustering function is any function $f$ that takes a set $S$ of $n$ samples with pairwise distances between them and returns a partition of $S$.
+There is no constraint on the samples constructing the set $S$.
+The only information we have available for the samples are the pairwise distances between them.

-Clustering is one very interesting topic of research as well as application.
-One very interesting axiomatic theoretical work on clustering is the work of [Kleinberg 2002](http://alexhwilliams.info/itsneuronalblog/papers/clustering/Kleinberg_2002.pdf).
+Clustering is an interesting topic of research as well as application.
+An interesting work on clustering is the axiomatic framework introduced by Kleinberg [Kleinberg 2002](http://alexhwilliams.info/itsneuronalblog/papers/clustering/Kleinberg_2002.pdf).
-In this work, Kleinberg makes a set of intuitive assumptions about the properties a cluster group should satisfy in respect to the other groups and as well the group concerning itself.
-On top of them, a theorem and proof are introduced that all the properties cannot be satisfied at the same time.
-This further justifies the difficulty of the problem.
+In this work, Kleinberg makes a set of intuitive assumptions about the properties a cluster group should satisfy with respect to the other groups and the group itself.
+On top of them, a theorem and proof are introduced claiming that all the properties cannot be satisfied at the same time.
+As such Kleinberg provides a theoretical frame for the difficulty of the problem.

 ------------------------------------------------------------------------

 Basic axioms about the groups (Kleinberg 2002) should satisfy are:

-1.  **scale-invariant;** The results from the clustering should not change when the data change their scale.
+1.  **scale-invariance;** The results from the clustering should not change when the data change their scale.

-2.  **consistency:** If we change the distances (shrinking and stretching) between the given points, such that we increase the between cluster distance or decrease the within-cluster distance, the results of the clustering should not change;
+2.  **consistency:** If we change the distances (shrinking and stretching) between the given samples, such that we increase the between cluster distance or decrease the within-cluster distance, the results of the clustering should not change;

 3.  **rich:** Given is a set of data points for which we do not know anything about their distance.
 An ideal clustering function would be flexible enough to produce all possible partition/clusterings of this set.
-This means that all partitions of the set $S$ are achievable.
+It means that all partitions of the set $S$ are achievable.

-However, one can prove that none of the three properties can hold at the same time (but there are many cases where 2 out of 3 can hold).
+However, one can prove that none of the three properties can hold simultaneously (but there are many cases where 2 out of 3 holds).
 For more details, refer to the paper.

-A simple visual illustration for the contradictory obtained is given on the following image.
+A simple visual illustration for the contradictory obtained is depicted in the following image.
 Let’s assume that all the three axioms hold.
-Then due to the richness axiom there exist two distance measure $d_1$ and
+Due to the richness axiom there exist two distance measure $d_1$ and
 $d_2$ that can realize any possible partition on $S$ (top and bottom left).
 We can define a third distance measure $d_3$ that scales $d_2$ so that the minimum distance between points in $d_3$ space is larger than the maximum distance in $d_1$ space.
-This leads to a contradiction.
+It is a clear contradiction.
 The clustering should remain unchanged after the T1 and T2 transformation.

 ![image\_proof](../assets/img/clustering/impossability_proof.png)